-An NOC 2006 Training Tutorial is available online for individuals who wish to develop an understanding of the classification system and how it can be used to explore the world of work.
+A NOC 2011 Training Tutorial is available online for individuals who wish to develop an understanding of the classification system and how it can be used to explore the world of work.
 This tutorial is self-directed and allows individuals to study specific parts of the NOC.
-A new Tutorial for NOC 2011 will be available soon.

 Where do I find information on credential recognition?

-Information on foreign credential recognition is available through the Working in Canada Web site.
+Information on foreign credential recognition is available through the Job Bank Web site.
 This service is designed for internationally-trained and educated individuals who wish to have their credentials recognized in Canada.
 It provides information, guidelines and referral services to help people put their skills to work in Canada more rapidly.

 If you need help to find the NOC 2011 code for your occupation, please Ask Us.

 Where do I find information about immigration?

 Citizenship and Immigration Canada (CIC) uses the NOC 2011 as part of their processing of applications for Skilled Workers and Professionals Program.

 If you need help in finding your NOC 2011 code, which you will need in order to complete your immigration application, please Ask Us.